Wills and Estates – Small Estates – Arkansas

-(4) There shall be filed with the clerk of the probate court of the county of proper venue for administration an affidavit of one (1) or more of the distributees setting forth:
+(4) There shall be filed with the probate clerk of the circuit court of the county of proper venue for administration an affidavit of one (1) or more of the distributees setting forth:

-(A) That there are no unpaid claims or demands against the decedent or his estate, that the Department of Human Services furnished no federal or state benefits to the decedent, or, that if such benefits have been furnished, the Department of Human Services has been reimbursed in accordance with state and federal laws and regulations; and
+(A) That there are no unpaid claims or demands against the decedent or his or her estate, that the Department of Human Services furnished no federal or state benefits to the decedent, or, that if such benefits have been furnished, the department has been reimbursed in accordance with state and federal laws and regulations;

 (C) The names and addresses of persons having possession of the personal property and the names and addresses of any persons possessing or residing on any real property of the decedent; and

 (D) The names, addresses, and relationship to the decedent of the persons entitled to and who will receive the property; and

 (5) There is furnished to any person owing any money, having custody of any property, or acting as registrar or transfer agent of any evidence of interest, indebtedness, property, or right, a copy of the affidavit certified by the clerk.